 At A Glance

 Hand-picked and contracted family farms

 Imported chilled, never frozen into Japan.
 Exclusively processed and flash frozen for freshness and longevity locally in Japan.

-If you prefer a large roast instead of smaller steaks, follow this: Trim off excess fat, silverskin, and tendon.
-Tie the roast for a more even shape when roasting.
+In our example we'll be cooking the roast in the oven, follow this: Tie the roast for a more even shape when roasting.
 Season with coarse sea salt and freshly ground black pepper.
 Optionally add garlic powder and dried thyme leaves to the roast.
 Prepare a skillet or a frying pan, add salt-free butter, and turn the heat to the hottest possible.

 All we want to do is sear the outside of the roast before roasting it in the oven.
 So the frying pan or skillet needs to be extremely hot so that the outside becomes caramelized and crispy within seconds.

 Cook on every side for less than 10 seconds.
 Turn often.
 Make sure the range hood is turned on.
 This will create a lot of fumes.

 Lightly cover the roast in aluminum foil (keep it open!) and place it on an oven tray.